aidamouref/Project-Broadway/README.md

 ```

-Most variables are significant (i.e. make an effect in the dependant variable) except the fact that the musical was a pop-rock musical or mixed, as well as the constant.
+Most variables are significant (i.e. make an effect in the dependant variable) except the fact that the musical was a pop-rock musical or mixed.
 This is also shown in the fact that the confidence intervals for these variables include the 0.
-As a result, the effect of these inputs may be any (positive, zero, negative) so no conclusions can be extracted from them.
+As a result, the effect of these inputs may be any (positive, zero, negative) so no conclusions can be extracted from them regarding their effect on Y.

 Other variables such as the top price of tickets or the number of seats sold clearly have an impact on weekly grosses.
 For example, a seat sold increases the weekly grosses in 1,093$.
 The fit of the model seems pretty good given that the R2 is 0.61 (61% of variations in Y can be explained by variations in Xs).

-The fact that the constant itself is non-significant is a bit suspicious so let's see other transformations.

 When we standarise or scale the variables the results differ!: